ajfigueroa/ajfigueroa.github.io/_drafts/dfs_subviews.md

 ||<UIImageView: 0x7fa2db70d1e0; [...]>
 ```

-This matches the expected output of our version of `recursiveDescription`.
+This matches the expected output of our version of `recursiveDescription` but it doesn't technically match what the real `recursiveDescription` does.

-Although, this doesn't technically match what the real `recursiveDescription` does I hope you can see how it can be expanded to match the full implementation.
+Hopefully, you see how DFS could have been used for the real implementation and how we can expand on it from here.
 The final version is in this [gist](https://gist.github.com/ajfigueroa/2eeba658148474a5fce4d0bd8821fb22).

 ## Conclusion

 In this post, we looked at DFS and how a potential application exists in the function `recursiveDescription`.
 We also briefly touched on how to reverse engineer a function by treating it as a black box.

-We can apply different inputs
-while observing the output to figure out what it seems to be doing.
+I hoped this helped inspire you to look out for some of these famous algorithms in your day to day life.

-I hoped this helped inspire you to keep an eye out for where some of these famous algorithms may pop up in your day to day life.
+It really helps make the concept stick if you can see a practical application for it.

-Let me know if you have any suggestions or questions about this, I'd really appreciate the feedback.
+Let me know if you have any suggestions or questions, I'd really appreciate the feedback.

 ## Additional Resources

 - [Adjacency Lists](https://www.raywenderlich.com/152046/swift-algorithm-club-graphs-adjacency-list) and
 - [Depth First Search](https://www.raywenderlich.com/157949/swift-algorithm-club-depth-first-search) in great detail.
-- A [note](https://developer.apple.com/library/content/technotes/tn2239/_index.html#//apple_ref/doc/uid/DTS40010638-CH1-SUBSECTION34) from Apple about `recursiveDescripton` usage.
+- A [blurb](https://developer.apple.com/library/content/technotes/tn2239/_index.html#//apple_ref/doc/uid/DTS40010638-CH1-SUBSECTION34) in Apple documentation about `recursiveDescription` usage.